JuliaLang/julia/doc/manual/parallel-computing.rst

 In this example the first dimension will not be divided, and the second dimension will be divided into 4 pieces.
 Therefore each local chunk will be of size ``(100,25)``.
-Note that the product of the distribution array must equal the number of processors.
+Note that the product of the distribution array must equal the number of processes.

 ``distribute(a::Array)`` converts a local array to a distributed array.